-By Jim Ochterski, RBA Conservation Committee
+By Jim Ochterski, formerly on the RBA Conservation Committee

 The Snowy Owl is very much a now-you-see-it-now-you-don’t kind of bird; truly ghost-like.
 It turns out, researchers have the same take on them.
 Snowy Owls are unlike most birds in that they apparently have no migration pattern.
 Their movements are erratic across a huge portion of the very northern parts of the Northern Hemisphere.